wellcomecollection/data-science/weco_datascience/README.md

 # weco-datascience

-Common functionality for data science applications in the Wellcome Collection platform
+Common functionality for data science applications at Wellcome Collection